lukemansell/dotnet-auto-dependency-registration/README.md

 # Dotnet Auto Dependency Registration Extension

+**Version 1.0.0-alpha:** This package is currently in an alpha pre-release.
+Feel free to install and play around with this package on your own project, but I would advise not putting it into a production application until 2.0.0 when it is considered stable.

+---

 ## Summary
 This NuGet package helps to easily register classes without having to add a whole bunch of lines such as `service.AddScoped<IService, Service>()`.
 In projects which contain a number of services, this can inflate your code with potentially tens to hundreds of lines.